The Daphne Shanty

 Now all the rest are ten below,

-And he by chance escaped the wreck.
+Yet he by chance has fled the wreck.

 Instead, he gets to starve and stare